-We know that quite a few of you are out there interviewing for jobs and internships in the industry, and looking for a way in – so we wanted to help you out.
-We rounded up six beauty industry heavy-hitters to give you expert advice on how their careers got started and what tips they have for you as you’re looking to break into the business.
-We spoke with some of the hardest working hair, makeup, editorial, public relations, corporate and education professionals in the business, and here’s the beauty career advice that they wanted to share with you.
+We know that quite a few of you are out there interviewing for jobs and internships in the industry, and looking for a way to get your foot in the door—so we want to help out.
+We rounded up six huge names in the beauty industry to give you expert advice on how their careers got started and what tips they have for you as you’re looking to break into the business.
+We spoke with some of the hardest working hair, makeup, editorial, public relations, corporate and education professionals in the business—here’s the beauty career advice that they wanted to share with you.

 How did you get your start in the beauty industry?